brunohermes/HVA-Datalogger/README.md

 After the assembly, upload any of the files included in "Upload to 328 Chip" folder.

-Conect the Hardware to a Computer running Hermes A/V Datalogger, and start the software.
+Conect the Hardware to a Computer running Hermes Datalogger, and start the software.

-# Running Hermes Ampère Volt Datalogger
+# Running Hermes Volt Ampère Datalogger
 ![Wx64Software](Screenshots/main.jpg)

 # Once you connected the harware